trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 - [Kinetis flash security](https://www.nxp.com/docs/en/application-note/AN4507.pdf) is enabled the first time the device is used.
 This disables all debugging capabilities of the hardware and keeps all information stored within the processor secure.

-- Before loading the firmware Firmware verification and integrity checking - The bootloader verifies the firmware signature on the OnlyKey.
-The firmware is only loaded onto the OnlyKey if the firmware is correctly signed by CryptoTrust.
+- Signed firmware uses a block chain where each block is signed and each block is verified on the device itself prior to loading.
+If any of the blocks of firmware contain an invalid signature the firmware load will be unsuccessful.
+If any of the blocks of firmware do not contain the valid signature of the previous block the firmware load will be unsuccessful.
+This ensures that only firmware signed by CryptoTrust LLC may be loaded and the firmware is verified by the device itself.

-- Firmware integrity checking - The bootloader verifies the firmware hash each time the device is used.
+- Firmware is checked for integrity each time the device is powered on prior to loading the firmware.
 The device only starts the firmware if the firmware has not changed.

 ## Advanced